NLnetLabs/rpki-doc/source/krill/running-docker.rst

 be shared with external clients via the rsync protocol.
 To make this possible with Docker Krill you can either:

-* Mount the rsync data directory in the host and run rsyncd on the host.
+* Mount the rsync data directory in the host and run rsyncd on the host, *OR*
-* Share the rsync data with another `Docker container which runs rsyncd <https://hub.docker.com/search?q=rsyncd&type=image>`_, *OR*
+* Share the rsync data with another `Docker container which runs rsyncd <https://hub.docker.com/search?q=rsyncd&type=image>`_

 Mounting the data in a host directory: